thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 CHECK:	Fig 9b:	NGC 3115 Sersic index.

 CHECK:	Fig 10a: NGC 3115 normalized mass density corrected for high mass-to-light ratio population ... with the paper's values the peaks are in the right place but the wrong amplitude ... but swapping a "0.4" with a "4.0" fixes that.
 Paper typo?
 Another typo: 9.1b doesn't match 9.1a unless you replace the r0 in its denom with a reff.
+CHECK:	Fig 10a: NGC 3115 - sampled normalized mass density from 1987 Capaccioli et al.  1987 Capaccioli et al doesn't have these values.
+How were they computed for 2021 Ludwig?
 TODO	Fig 10a: NGC 3115 normalized mass density matching the samples
-FIXME:	Fig 10a: NGC 3115 - sampled normalized mass density from 1987 Capaccioli et al.  1987 Capaccioli et al doesn't have these values.
-How were they computed for 2021 Ludwig?

 TODO:	Fig 10b: NGC 3115 normalized rotation curve.
 TODO:	Fig 10b: NGC 3115 - sampled rotation curve from 1980 Rubin.